 GeneCards Summary for POLN Gene

 POLN (DNA Polymerase Nu) is a Protein Coding gene.
-Diseases associated with POLN include Xeroderma Pigmentosum, Variant Type.
-Among its related pathways are Fanconi anemia pathway and DNA Double-Strand Break Repair.
-GO annotations related to this gene include nucleic acid binding and cyclin binding.
+Diseases associated with POLN include Xeroderma Pigmentosum, Variant Type and Fanconi Anemia, Complementation Group A. Among its related pathways are Fanconi anemia pathway and DNA Double-Strand Break Repair.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and cyclin binding.